antoniofull/thexpatmagazine.com/src/pages/blog/2015-01-10-top-10-places-visit-2015-according-new-york-times.md

 ## 6 &#8211; Singapore.

 Singapore will turn 50 this year.
-Expect a lot of Celebration over the year, starting from the big fireworks that happened for new years eve at Marina bay to the Chingay parade expected in february finishing up with the National Day parade at the site where Singapore&#8217;s independence was declared in 1965.
+Expect a lot of Celebration over the year, starting from the big fireworks that happened for new years eve at Marina bay to the Chingay parade expected in february finishing up with the National Day parade at the site where Singapore's independence was declared in 1965.

 <img  src="/img/uploads/2015/01/singapore-river-255116_1280-1024x575.jpg" alt="Singapore" width="785" height="441" srcset="/img/uploads/2015/01/singapore-river-255116_1280-1024x575.jpg 1024w, /img/uploads/2015/01/singapore-river-255116_1280-300x169.jpg 300w, /img/uploads/2015/01/singapore-river-255116_1280-768x431.jpg 768w, /img/uploads/2015/01/singapore-river-255116_1280-890x500.jpg 890w, /img/uploads/2015/01/singapore-river-255116_1280.jpg 1280w" sizes="(max-width: 785px) 100vw, 785px" />